ottogroup/schedoscope/README.md

 ## News

+###### 08/17/2017 - Release 0.9.1

+We have released Version 0.9.1 as a Maven artifact to our Bintray repository (see [Setting Up A Schedoscope Project](https://github.com/ottogroup/schedoscope/wiki/Setting-up-a-Schedoscope-Project) for an example pom).

+We fixed a bug in the Spark driver that could lead to incomplete consumption of the error stream of the Spark submit subprocess resulting in transformation freezes.

 ###### 08/11/2017 - Release 0.9.0

 We have released Version 0.9.0 as a Maven artifact to our Bintray repository (see [Setting Up A Schedoscope Project](https://github.com/ottogroup/schedoscope/wiki/Setting-up-a-Schedoscope-Project) for an example pom).